nickhme/project-2/README.md

 ## Using NPM and Collaborators

-Mike Salter and Nick Hayes
+Mike Salter and Nick Hayes and Mehtaab

 `npm run start` or `npm run dev`  to run the development server